sidharthbudania/ImagoAI/README.md

-# ImagoAI
+## ImagoAI
-ImagoAI/ │── ImagoAI.py # Main Python script for model training and evaluation │── Imago.pdf # report on methodology & results
+# ImagoAI │── ImagoAI.py # Main Python script for model training and evaluation
+# │── Imago.pdf # report on methodology & results
-│── README.md # documentation
+# │── README.md # documentation

 # Dependencies
 Pytorch as framework is used to implement the task with other libraries